furetosan/bitters/readme.md

 Our aim is to keep the Bitters core small, while implementing the features we believe are important to bringing Bitters to more people.

 If you'd like to hack on Bitters keep in mind the following development goals.
 We will merge your pull request if it furthers these goals.
-Bug fixes are of course always welcome.
+Bug fixes are always welcome.

-Chat with the dev team at #bitters on irc.freenode.net

 1. Implement Leveldb on the backend (using levelup/leveldown)
 2. User authentication (passport.js?)
 3. Front-end editable (like Zenpen)

+Chat with the dev team at #bitters on irc.freenode.net

 ### Contribute to Bitters development

 The best way to support Bitters development is to buy the development team tacos.

-<button>Buy Ev Bogue Tacos</button>
-<button>Buy Gwen Bell Tacos</button>
+<a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=559FYH7NGSMKC"><button>Contribute to Bitters</button></a>

 Your contribution of $99 supports local Oakland taco trucks for one week.
 Your contribution of $299 supports local Oakland taquerias for one month.